Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Nature of Planets Around Other Stars.md

 - Change in spectrum during a transit tells us about composition of planet's atmosphere

 ### Surface Temperature Map
-- Measuring the change in infrared brig
+- Measuring the change in infrared brightness during an eclipse enables us to map a planet's surface temperature

+## Comparing Other Planets to Solar System Planets

+### Orbits of Extrasolar Planets
+- Most of the detected planets have orbits smaller than Jupiter
+- Pl